Air Force Reserve Officers Training Corps (AFROTC)

 • The POC curriculum covers communicative skills, Air Force Leadership Studies, National Security Affairs and Preparation for Active Duty.

-Although the program is open to all majors, selection to the POC is very competitive and depends on your performance.
-All AFROTC students have the opportunity to apply for scholarships that pay partial or full tuition, books and charges, plus a monthly stipend (stipend amount depends on your progress in the program).
+All AFROTC students have the opportunity to apply for scholarships that pay partial or full tuition, books and charges, plus a monthly stipend.
 These scholarships are available on a competitive basis to students who demonstrate academic and leadership potential.
-Scholarships with the greatest availability are in the areas of engineering, mathematics, computer science and physics.
-High school students should apply for a scholarship no later than December 1st of their senior year.
-Apply at https://www.afrotc.com/.
+High school students should apply for a scholarship at https://www.afrotc.com/.
 In-college students will apply for scholarships through their AFROTC instructor.
 If you are a first-year or sophomore seeking a challenge and want to serve your country, sign up for the Aerospace Studies 121 course.

 For further information about AFROTC at UD, students should contact: